mjekrami/interview/README.md

 6. **Single-Container Setup:**
    - For a single-container setup, you'll typically use the `standalone.yml` template.
+      Or you can start from scratch using `./discourse-setup` which prompts you to set your environment variables and automatically bootstraps a base image.

 7. **Multi-Container Setup:**
    - For a multi-container setup, you'll utilize templates such as `web_only.yml`, `data.yml`.